sibanez12/documents/P4-tutorial-SIGCOMM-19.md

+# Tutorial Program

+* 9:00 am - 10:30 am P4 Language Overview
+* 10:30 am - 11:00 am Tea/Coffee Break
+* 11:00 am - 12:30 pm Collaborative Lab Exercises
+* 12:30 pm - 2:00 pm Lunch Break
+* 2:00 pm - 3:15 pm Mini Research Workshop - Part I
+* 3:15 pm - 3:45 pm Tea/Coffee Break
+* 3:45 pm - 5:30 pm Mini Research Workshop - Part II

 # Call for Participation

 This tutorial will provide participants with a hands-on introduction to the P4 language ([www.p4.org](www.p4.org)).
-Attendees will learn how to express conventional and novel data-plane applications in the P4 language, and how to compile, execute, and evaluate P4 programs using Mininet, a network emulation framework
+Attendees will learn how to express conventional and novel data-plane applications in the P4 language, and how to compile, execute, and evaluate P4 programs using Mininet, a network emulation framework.

 # Important Dates